margoglvz/PillNote/README.md

 # PillNote

 ### Welcome to my very first personal project!
-As someone who is very passionate about health and technology I wanted to make an app that aligned with my interests.
+As someone who is passionate about health and technology I wanted to make an app that aligned with my interests.

 ### This is where **PillNote** comes in!